 Notepad is a generic text editor included with all versions of Microsoft Windows that allows you to create, open, and read plaintext files.
 If the file contains special formatting or is not a plaintext file, it will not be able to be read in Microsoft Notepad.
-In the image to the right, is a small example of what the Microsoft Notepad may look like while running.
+The image to the right is a small example of what the Microsoft Notepad may look like while running.

 How to open Windows Notepad

 Users who are using Microsoft Windows can run Microsoft Notepad (notepad.exe) by following the steps below.